Abstraction Class & Interface OOPs In Python

 Important Notes

-• Instantiation: You cannot create an instance of an abstract class.
+• Instantiation: We cannot create an instance of an abstract class.
 Attempting to do so will result in a TypeError.

 # This will raise an error